Adecunle-AI/expense-tracker/README.md

-# Budget Tracker App
+# Expense Tracker App

-A **budget tracking web app** built using **HTML, CSS, and JavaScript**.
-This app allows users to add income and expenses, automatically calculates the balance, and displays a running list of transactions.
+An **expense tracking web app** built using **HTML, CSS, and JavaScript**.
+This app adds expenses automatically, and displays a running list of transactions.

 ---